Self-Esteem From Day One!

 What if no one instilled self-esteem into you?
 You have the ability to instill it yourself.

 Have you ever taken a moment to reflect on your life and appreciate the positive aspects of yourself?
 There are probably many things you do that you can appreciate about yourself.
-It could be something as small as rounding up to donate to a charity or sharing a smile with a stranger.
-Treating others with kindness and respect, such as speaking nicely to a cashier or server.
+It could be something as small as rounding up to donate to a charity or sharing a smile with a stranger and treating others with kindness and respect, such as speaking nicely to a cashier or server.
 Also, being considerate of other drivers on the road can make a significant impact.
 Even simple gestures like picking up litter or putting an item back on the shelf in a store can make a difference.
 These small acts of kindness can bring a sense of joy and satisfaction when you look at yourself in the mirror.

 The Gift of Giving Compliments

 One of the most valuable compliments you can receive is from yourself.
-This isn’t about pretending to be confident, but genuinely believing in your abilities.
+This isn’t about pretending to be confident but genuinely believing in your abilities.
 It’s important to trust yourself and appreciate your worth.
 Remember to smile and acknowledge your achievements.

 Wishing you bliss!